arpitbbhayani/articles/blogs/super-long-integers.md

 Generally, In low-level languages like C, the precision of integers is limited to 64-bit, but Python implements [Arbitrary-precision integers](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
 Since Python 3 all integers are represented as a bignum and these are limited only by the available memory of the host system.

 ### Decoding `ob_size`
 `ob_size` holds the count of elements in `ob_digit`.
-To be more efficient while allocating the memory to array `ob_digit`, python overprovisions and then relies on the value of `ob_size` to determine the actual number of elements held int the array.
+To be more efficient while allocating the memory to array `ob_digit`, python over-provisions and then relies on the value of `ob_size` to determine the actual number of elements held int the array.

 # Storage

-A naive way to store an integer digit-wise is by actually storing a decimal digit in one item of the array and then operations like addition and subtraction could be performed just like grade school maths.
+A naive way to store an integer digit-wise is by actually storing a decimal digit in one item of the array and then operations like addition and subtraction could be performed just like grade school mathematics.

 With this approach, a number `5238` will be stored as